-Arkansas, Louisiana and Inland Coastal, West Oklahoma and West Texas
+Louisiana and Inland Coastal, West Oklahoma, West Texas and Arkansas

 Moderate probability of large fire growth.
 High temperatures combined with low relative humidity and low fine fuel moisture any new starts have the potential to become a large fire.
-Most of Arkansas received some rain yesterday.
-The only area that received significant amounts was the very northwest corner which received ± 1" of precip.
-Fine fuel moistures are up from the rain and some areas have had good RH recovery overnight.
+Arkansas received some scattered rain yesterday.
+Fine fuel moistures are up and most areas have had good RH recovery overnight.
 Moderate fire behavior can be expected today in areas that did not receive moisture from any recent rains.